arturoherrero/powercore/README.md

 #### `not_in?`

-Return true if self is not present in the given object.
+Returns true if self is not present in the given object.

 ```ruby
 4.not_in?([1, 2, 3])            # => true